Jan0341/HIFP25/README.md

 1. `module_1_data_cleaning.ipynb` — Clean raw CSV data
 2. `module_2_feature_engineering.ipynb` — Create new features from cleaned data
-3. `module_3_merge_tables.ipynb` — Combine feature tables into one dataset
-4. `module_4_preprocessing.ipynb` — Prepare dataset for modeling (scaling, encoding, etc.)
+4. `module_3_preprocessing.ipynb` — Prepare dataset for modeling (scaling, encoding, etc.)
-5. `module_5_model_training.ipynb` — Train machine learning models and save results
+5. `module_4_model_training.ipynb` — Train machine learning models and save results
-6. `module_6_frontend.ipynb` — Streamlit app for visualizing results
+6. `module_5_frontend.ipynb` — Streamlit app for visualizing results
+7. `module_6_icd9_cm.ipynb` — ICD9-CM Catalogue for transaltion of the ICD-Codes in the Dataset (could be a feature in the Front End)

-The main goal of the project was to build a predictive model capable of identifying potential health insurance fraud in the United States, particularly fraud committed by healthcare providers.
+The main goal of the project was to build a model capable of identifying potential health insurance fraud in the United States, particularly fraud committed by healthcare providers.

 The entire project was implemented in Python, primarily using Dask and Pandas for data handling.
 We used XGBoost as the main machine learning algorithm and Apache Airflow for workflow automation.

+# Insights
+We used SHAP to analyse the influence of the variables on the target variable.
+The most important variables for determining fraudulent behaviour are all variables that are directly related to money and budgets.

+In summary, a key indicator is how much of the budget per patient is spent by the provider.
+If it is on average, this lowers the probability of fraudulent behaviour.
+If it deviates strongly from the mean, this increases the probability of fraudulent behaviour.